standardgalactic/third-brain/_Notes/Health insurance (Mediclaim).md

 ### Exclusions
 - A policy will list out diseases, conditions and medical services that it will not cover
 	- Dental treatment, pregnancy and cosmetic surgery are standard exclusions
+- The insurance company can change the list of excluded diseases at some future point in the policy

 ### Sub-limits
 - Some policies have in-built limits to what you can spend on what part of a hospital's service.